|Home||Who we are||What we do||Where we work||News, events & media||Contact us|

 - Our portfolio of licensed resources covers a comprehensive range of subject areas and includes e-journal and e-book collections, and reference and bibliographic databases.

-- Participation in our agreements, and usage, are increasing rapidly as a result of awareness-raising campaigns across the network.
-The number of subscriptions increased by 49% in 2012, and there were over 7 million full text downloads from EIFL-licensed resources - an increase of 62% on 2011.
+- Participation in our agreements is increasing rapidly as a result of awareness-raising campaigns across the network.
+The number of subscriptions increased by over 30% in 2013, and there were more than 3.7 million full text downloads from EIFL-licensed resources.

-EIFL-Licensing Programme Manager: Susanna Lob, susanna.lob [at] eifl.net
+EIFL-Licensing Programme Manager: Romy Beard, romy.beard [at] eifl.net